 Princes Street Gardens Playpark

 If you’re in the city centre and your kids are fed up with traipsing around, then why not let them burn off some energy in Princes Street Gardens playpark.
 It’s located at the west end of the Princes Street Gardens under the shadow of the iconic Edinburgh castle.
 There’s a large fountain nearby if the weather happens to be good and they fancy cooling down!
-The gardens are lovely and give an impression of being in the countryside despite being smack bang in the middle of the city.
+The gardens are lovely and give an impression of being in the countryside despite being right in the middle of the city.

 Inverleith Park Playground

 On the north side of the city about 20-25 minutes from Princes Street, you’ll find Inverleith Park.
 Here you’ll find a fantastic children’s playground, 3 football, 4 rugby and 6 seven-a-side pitches, a cricket square and a petanque area.
 Don’t miss the pond where you’ll often find old boys (and young) testing their model boats.

 Inverleith Park is right next to the Royal Botanical Gardens and is an absolute must visit.
 It’s a great spot to escape the hustle and bustle of the city.
 Again, there is plenty of space for kids to run around, chase each other, do cartwheels, etc. There is a large Glasshouse which houses all kinds of tropical plants.

 You’ll also find a Japanese garden, a large visitor centre, the John Hope Gateway Centre and a lovely child-friendly café – The Terrace Cafe – with one of the best views of the Edinburgh skyline.
 Buses 8, 12 and 23 will drop you outside the beautifully ornate leaf gate at the East Entrance on Inverleith Row.

 If you happen to be visiting in December, do not miss the magical winter light trail evenings at the Botanics.